Metro AG: 1980 – 2000

+2000 – 2020

+In December 2003, Metro separated from its stake in Divaco KG and sold its shares to the sole shareholder and CEO, Siegfried Kaske, for 1 euro.
+In 2004, Metro bought Adler fashion stores back from Divaco.

 In 2005, Metro split off the Praktiker home improvement division, which went public as an independent company.

 In July 2006 Metro bought the 85 German stores of Wal-Mart, which gave up its loss-making Germany business.
 The Wal-Mart stores were largely integrated into the Real sales brand.

 In July 2008, the Extra supermarket chain with around 250 locations and sales of around 1.6 billion euro, was sold to the Rewe Group.
 Metro sold the Adler fashion stores to the associated company BluO in February 2009.

 In October 2012, Makro-Habib in Pakistan became Metro-Habib.

 In November 2012, Metro sold its 91 Real hypermarkets in Poland, Romania, Russia and Ukraine to Auchan for 1.1 billion euro.

-In 2014 Metro sold the 12 hypermarkets in Turkey.

-In 2017 Metro sold the last remaining four hypermarkets in Romania.
+In 2014 Metro sold the 12 Real hypermarkets in Turkey.
+In 2017 Metro sold the last remaining four Real hypermarkets in Romania.

 On 15 June 2015, Metro AG agreed to sell Galeria Kaufhof to Canadian retail conglomerate Hudson's Bay Company for $3.2 billion.

-On 30 March 2016, Metro Group announced that it will be splitting into two independent companies: A spin-off of the wholesale and food sector of Metro AG will be responsible for the group divisions into two independent and publicly listed companies.
+On 30 March 2016, Metro Group announced that it would be splitting into two independent companies: A spin-off of the wholesale and food sector of Metro AG will be responsible for the group divisions into two independent and publicly listed companies.
 Both will have their own management, supervisory board and independent company profiles.
 Metro AG was renamed Ceconomy, comprising Media Markt and Saturn electronics stores, while a new company with the name Metro AG was formed, comprising Metro Cash & Carry and Real.

 In September 2018, Metro announced that it wanted to sell the Real hypermarket subsidiary in Germany to focus entirely on wholesale business.
-In February 2020, Real was sold to the German-Russian consortium of X-Bricks and SCP Group.
+In February 2020, Real was sold to The SCP Group.
 The deal was completed in June 2020.
+With the acquisition of Johbeco AB and its subsidiary Johan i Hallen & Bergfalk, a Swedish specialist supplier of meat, fish and seafood, for around 100 million euros in May 2023, Metro entered the Swedish and Finnish market.

+2020 – present

+In April 2025, Metro applied for delisting from the Frankfurt Stock Exchange.
+With the revocation of its listing, its inclusion in the German SDAX was terminated.